Housing and HIV: HRSA and HUD Coordinate

 Unstable Housing Hinders HIV Health Outcomes

-People living with HIV/AIDS (PLWH) are at a much higher risk of being unstably housed or homeless than the general population.
+People with HIV are at a much higher risk of being unstably housed or homeless than the general population.
 In 2016, 8.8% of RWHAP clients had temporary housing and 5.2% had unstable housing situations.
 Moreover, RWHAP data show that housing status is strongly associated with HIV viral load suppression rates: the more stable your living situation, the better you do in care.

-The chart below shows viral load suppression rates for the past seven years by housing status.
+The chart below shows trends in viral load suppression rates for RWHAP clients, by housing status.
 While percentages are steadily increasing among all clients, the gap for unstably housed and homeless clients persists.
-Among temporarily housed clients, viral suppression increased from 63.7% in 2010 to 78.9% in 2016.
-Among unstably housed clients, viral suppression increased from 54.8% in 2010 to 72.0% in 2016.
+Among temporarily housed clients, viral suppression increased from 63.7% in 2010 to 79.0% in 2017.
+Among unstably housed clients, viral suppression increased from 54.8% in 2010 to 71.2% in 2017.
 (See more RWHAP data.)

 HRSA and HUD Coordinate